 I’m not afraid of much.
 Not spiders, or snakes, or heights, or being lost, or getting punched in the face.

 So when you’re planning a trip to Half Dome, one consistent theme you’ll encounter throughout is the dreaded cable discussion.
 Will you go?
-Will you stay back/chicken out, wishing you could muster the courage?
+Will you stay back, wishing you could muster the courage?

 The hike up is beautiful, no doubt.

-My wife and I sat at the base of the cables for a good hour, watching one dehydrated moron after another tackle these bad boys like pros.
+My wife and I sat at the base of the cables for a good hour, watching one fatigued, but determined cable-goer after another tackle the route like pros.

 “Oh, come on, you must go up!
-You came all this way for nothing?”
+You hiked all this way just to quit now,” they said.

-Thing is, we didn’t.
-Getting there was awe-inspiring.
-This portion seemed like an amusement park ride.
+Thing is, we didn’t mind “quitting” below the cables.
+Getting there was inspiring enough.
+This portion of the hike resembled an amusement park ride.

-We saw people walking on the outside of the cables, people slipping on the rickety 2x4s they have “bolted” into the rock, people gripping the cables for dear life.
+We saw people walking on the outside of the cables, people slipping on the rickety 2x4s “bolted” into the rock, people gripping the cables for dear life.

 Blood pumping, head spinning, muscles acting funny.
 A board slips out of the rock, and I’m thinking “to hell with this” but I press on.